isaac-parks/OpenAIsaac/readme.md

 ![image](/mlp/output.png)

+#### Here you can see that without training the goofball just spits out a bunch of random letters, but after training, it spits out words that are much more name-like.

 ### To run the model locally:

 1. Pull down the repo, and run `pip install -r requirements.txt` in the mlp directory.
 You'll need to be using a version of python that is compatible with Pytorch (like version 3.7).